pflanze/megacopy/README.md

  [HN discussion]: https://news.ycombinator.com/item?id=8305283

-The program should now work well enough for actual usage (but note the limitations in --help text and in TODO file.)
+The program should now work well enough for actual usage (but note the limitations in the --help text and the TODO file.)

 It now implements efficient file copying: running megacp (relying on sendfile, i.e. recent Linux) on my laptop's /usr (47900 items, 2.7 GB)